sz-piotr/iterable-sequence/README.md

 ## Core features

 1. *Lazy* - values are computed only when they are actually used
-2. *No mutation* - every operation creates new iterables
+2. *No mutation* - functions and methods don't modify their arguments or internal state of their objects
 3. *User friendly API* - methods that you are already familiar with
 4. *Types* - the library was compiled with the `--strict` option